tylerfreshwater/transcription-summary/README.md

 # Transcript Summarizer & Expansion Script (Node.js)

-This Node.js utility automates the process of summarizing extremely large transcripts (specifically optimized for Dungeons & Dragons sessions) using OpenAI's Responses API.
+This Node.js utility automates the process of summarizing extremely large transcripts using OpenAI's Responses API.
 It intelligently splits text into speaker-aware chunks, enforces a minimum length for summaries, and includes a checkpointing system to resume progress after crashes or rate limits.

+> **Note on Use Case:** This script was built specifically with the intention of summarizing **Dungeons & Dragons campaign transcripts**.
+The system prompts are tuned for narrative, in-world storytelling.
+For use with other types of content (interviews, meetings, lectures), you will need to update the `SYSTEM_PROMPT` variable within the script.

+---

 ## Key Features